 A: The Small Business Administration (SBA) sets the maximum interest that banks can charge on SBA loans.
 As of 2021, the current maximum interest rate range was prime + 2.75%.
 Depending on the size of the loan and the amount being borrowed, this rate may change.

 Q: How long does the closing process take?

 A: There are a number of factors that can speed up, or slow down, the closing process after a loan has been approved.
 Generally speaking, if the parties collaborate and respond to the lender’s closing checklist in a timely manner, the closing process should not take longer than 3-4 weeks.

 Q: What collateral or security will the lender request?

-A: If you have more than 25% equity in your home, then the lender will likely ask for an “abundance of caution” lien on your home.
+A: Occasionally the lender will likely ask for an “abundance of caution” lien on your home.
 More often, though, term life insurance naming the lender as collateral beneficiary is used.
-We highly recommend that you contact Dan Halos to obtain a quote for this insurance:
+We highly recommend that you contact the below two contacts to obtain a quote for this insurance: